My Ultimate Guide to the Pros and Cons of a Disney Cruise

 The pool is RIDICULOUSLY crowded.

 There are two small Mickey Shaped pools on the main deck.
 The kids are crammed into these pools like sardines.
+Literally.
 Kids who could normally swim had to wear lifejackets in the deep pool because there was no room to hold onto the edge.
 Of course, the kids really didn’t seem to care.
-It’s less pleasant for the adults trying to watch their little ones though.
+They were all having a blast!
+I found it less pleasant for the adults trying to watch their little ones though.

-Overall, Disney Cruises are a great splurge, especially if your kids (and you) LOVE Disney.
+Overall, Disney Cruises are a nice splurge, especially if your kids (and you) LOVE Disney.
+We are just starting to get into the Disney Movies, Walt Disney, and all the Disney Magic in our house.
 When my kids are older, and will really enjoy the kids club more I may book again and take advantage of the R&R for me and my hubby.
 For now, I think that Disney doesn’t offer quite enough to make me convinced it’s worth the $$$ again.

 What do you think?
 What did you love about your cruise?
 Do you have a Disney Dream review?
 I welcome all your comments below!